 Within the School of Music the majority of scholarship awards are made in January following audition and offer of a place at the RCS.
 Scholarships are made on the basis of ability and potential with some for financial need.
 Many School of Music scholarships are made for the duration of programme.
 There is no separate scholarship application for the School of Music as everyone is automatically considered.

 School of Drama, Dance, Production and Film scholarships are awarded for a mixture of financial need and merit.
 Scholarships within the School of DDPF are applied for and awarded on an annual basis.
-If you are offered a place at the Conservatoire for drama, dance, production or film, you will be emailed a financial statement and scholarship form to complete.
+If you are offered a place at the Conservatoire for drama, dance, production or film (DDPF), you will be forwarded the link to Apply for a DDPF Scholarship.

 Scholarships decisions across both schools are made by a scholarship panel in discussion with the students’ Head of Department.
 Awards made in the second and subsequent years will be subject to the level of future income streams to the RCS Trust and will be confirmed on an annual basis.